How Fella Works

 Fella is a focused alternative to manually managing Screen Time limits.
 It does not try to replace every Screen Time feature.
 It focuses on blocking selected apps all day with one controlled emergency unlock.

-The emergency unlock is one 5-minute access window per day.
+The emergency unlock is one 5-minute emergency unlock per session.
 You can use it when you genuinely need to check something inside a blocked app.
 After 5 minutes, Fella locks the app again automatically.

 Fella is designed for selected distracting apps, including social media and entertainment apps.
 The exact app selection flow depends on Apple's Screen Time app selection interface.